oscar-bender-stone/honors-thesis/source/1_introduction.typ

 = Introduction

-- Engineering Research has empowered humanity for centuries.

-  - Provide examples (mechanics, steam engine, medicine, transistors, etc).

-  - Cite history of research, with STEM in mind.
-(Maybe mention liberal arts?).

-- Research _communities_ are extremely diverse.

-  - Examples: many concentrations in CS, Math, etc.

-  - Discuss pervasive issues in _bridging_ research.

-    - Different languages, approaches, journals, even subtly distinct definitions!

-    - Maybe cite original example of BSM + UDGs, in which combinatorialists operate separately from SMT-LIB, even though both can support the other.

-    - Another example: My Cryptographic professor and a CS researcher that has made a cryptographic tool are not aware of each other!
+Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
+Each community has their own approaches, their own conferences, and their own communication style.
+I didn't notice in my early mathematical journey; I wanted to absorb a wide range of papers, from number theory to set theory.
+At the time, I did research on my own, with few people to actively talk to.
+CU changed this experience for me and look forward to collaboration.
+This diversity is fundamental to research as a whole, even in the many subjects I cannot comment on, including the sciences, liberal arts, and more.

+With research being diverse as is, I started to notice how independent communities can be.
+For example, I wrote a poster for a Cryptography class, concerning an MIT research who created programs of common crytographic schemes and mathematically proved their correctness.
+I met this researcher at a conference and discovered that _neither_ knew about the other!
+As another example, at my time in the Budapest Semesters in Mathematics, I explored using SMT solvers, a key tool in program verification.
+According to my advisor, that approach had _never_ been considered before.

 - My realization: lots of _potential_ for collaboration, BUT can be difficult.
   Cite Madhusdan P. in my first meeting with him, in which he said that PL communities are separate for a reason.

   - Also cite work on Universal Logic; discuss history of not a _single_ logic prevailing, but instead many.
 Same thing with structures, computational models, and other mathematical objects.

   - Mention Meseguer's work with rewriting logic and how representations can be difficult!
 Also outline potential missing elements in rewriting logic.

 - Develop the idea of a _framework_: shift from a _universal theory_ to
   _universal "building blocks"_